-Many drug abusers are high-functioning– you may not be able to tell that they abuse painkillers by looking at or talking to them.
+Many drug abusers are high-functioning.
+In other words, you may not be able to tell that they abuse painkillers by looking at or talking to them.
 That said, there are some signs of addiction that both users and those around them may notice:

-- They may continue taking the drug despite the health problems it is causing them.
+- Taking the drug despite the health problems, it is causing them.

 What to Do

-Drug users may be tempted to overcome this problem themselves, out of fear or shame.
+Drug users attempt to overcome this problem themselves, out of fear or shame.
 The trouble is, not only is it difficult to kick a drug habit by oneself, it can be very dangerous.
 Withdrawal symptoms may be intense, including shaking, vomiting, hallucinations, loss of appetite, fever, seizures, and more.
 Drug withdrawal may even become life-threatening.